servalproject/serval_chat/README.md

   Some internal changes will be required that will break compatibility with previous versions of Serval Mesh.

 - Following a feed appends *all* of their previous messages to your activity.
 This also occurs if you Ignore a feed and Follow it again.
+  This could be solved by scanning your feed index for a previous ACK, or adding a different type of marker into the activity to allow reading old messages.

+- Navigating around the application is clunky.
+There are far too many functions hiding behind menu items.
+  Instead we should implement a navigation drawer, and make this the primary means of switching between screens and identities.